Family Meals Focus

 Focus on the parents’ feeding, not the child’s eating

-Particularly unsuccessful Interventions teach children to restrict their food intake.
+Interventions that are particularly unsuccessful teach children to restrict their own food intake.
+Discourage limiting how much children eat, by children or parents.
 Instead, encourage parents to do a good job with feeding.
 Be persistent in your encouragement, and keep your nerve.
 It takes parents time to establish family meals and more time to stop interfering with what and how much their child eats. sDOR is working when family meals are pleasant and the child is relaxed and positive about eating.
 Keep your nerve about weight as well.
-Until the middle grades, children have a greater than even chance of slimming down.10,11 In the process of making change on behalf of their child, many parents will improve their own eating competence.
+Until the middle grades, children have a greater than even chance of slimming down.10,11 In the process of making change on behalf of their child, many parents improve their own eating competence.
 Parents who are eating competent follow sDOR12 and their children show better nutrition profiles.13 The Joy of Eating translates sDOR in feeding children into guidelines for adults’ feeding themselves.

 - To prevent child overweight and obesity from birth, support parents in following sDOR.